 #1 Bed Bug Control & Removal Service

 As the Valley’s leading pest control company for decades we have helped thousands of families and businesses remove unwanted pests from their home or business location, including bed bugs.
-Contact us today for your FREE ESTIMATE!
+Contact us today for your FREE CONSULTATION!

 Bed Bug Information

 Bed bugs are re-surging in droves every day throughout North America and Europe and their destination of choice is where people sleep: bedrooms.
 They prefer mattresses, but are quite content with pillows, headboards, frames, nightstands, electrical outlets and conduits, carpets – you get the picture.

 They painlessly bite people who are typically sleeping at night and suck small amounts of their blood.
 The saliva from their bites can cause severe itching and allergic reactions.

 How To Tell if Bed Bug Infestation is Present:

 - Bedrooms and other sleeping areas – look for bed bugs and signs of their activities, e.g., dark brown or reddish fecal spots on the bed linens, mattress, carpet or walls near the bed